“Can you get paid for adoption?”

-These are some questions commonly asked by women considering adoption.
+These are some questions about cost commonly asked by women considering adoption.
 The answer to all of them is “no.” Women don't get paid for making an adoption plan.
 It's illegal to trade a child for money.

 However, you might be able to get help from the adoptive parents with the expenses during your pregnancy if it's allowable in your state.
 So, instead of receiving compensation for placing a child, a birth mother can receive financial assistance if her state laws allow.

 "How Much Does It Cost to Adopt Out My Baby?"